jreichle/infinity-loop/docs/concepts.md

 *TestLevel* contains some predefined levels for tutorial or test cases.
 It provides a bunch of gameboards, represented as hardcoded strings, and a deserialization method to create a corresponding Grid.

+The *LevelStream* provides functionylity, to generate a infinity series of level gameboards lazily.
+It returns a new level whenever the caller asks for it.
+Which level generation algorithm is used (normalized od wave function collable) is a programming detail here.

 ## The UI
 Developer: Johannes Reichle

+## Level Generator
+### Normalized Generator
+Developer: Simon Redl

-## The Wave Function Collapse Generator
+### The Wave Function Collapse Generator
 Developer: Alexander Jensen

 ## Level Solver
 ### Custom Solver